Biopharmaceuticals and Expression Systems - LABS6040

 Manage their time and use their organisation skills within the context of self-directed learning.

-Develop and demonstrate an ability to work and communicate effectively with others.
+Develop and demonstrate an ability to communicate effectively with others.

 Notes